Okay, we lied!

 7. Even Negative can be Good

 Only in Utopia will you not have any disgruntled customers!
 Take the negative feedback in its stride, and wow them with your gracious response.
 Even the worst kind of customer feedback can be used to your advantage if you have the skills to rectify the situation.
-Brands like Zappos are legendary in converting their disappointed clients to happy brand ambassadors.
+Brands like Zappos are legendary for their countless customer service examples that everyone can learn from.

 Negative feedback should be treated as opportunities where you can showcase professionalism.
 Own up to your mistakes.
 Start with a genuine apology and do whatever it takes to make it up to your customer.
 Prove to your customers that you prioritize them.
 Win them over!
 You know you have it in you!

 These 7 top-secret ways are just the tip of the iceberg.
 When it comes right down to it, collecting feedback is an art.
-From the ideal channels you should use to the survey UI that can charm your respondents, from the obvious rules you overlooked to the questions you should never ask, from sending canned responses to ignoring your customers altogether, there are way too many things that go into making your feedback collection an effortless activity.
+From the ideal channels you should use to the survey UI that can charm your respondents and raise your survey completion rates, from the obvious rules you overlooked and caused your online surveys to fail to the questions you should never ask, from sending canned responses and other customer experience mistakes you should avoid altogether, there are way too many things that go into making your feedback collection an effortless activity.
 Er… the easiest and effective action if not effortless!
 Because, like everything else worth having, customer feedback doesn’t come free!

 Leave us your email.